chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Next (blurry) view of elephants](../assets/sanghaforest/DSC_6097.NEF-2.jpg)

 Then we got a bit closer and got out of the denser forest and into a more open area.
-Then I had to climb into the middle of this tree to get a reasonable viewing angle:
+I had to climb into the middle of this tree to get a reasonable viewing angle:

 ![Tree for a view](../assets/sanghaforest/IMG_6389.jpg)